Quantum trajectories and reduced dynamics in time-correlated environments: Numerical results

-As a last note, one comment on the positivity.
-Although there is good agreement in the numerical results, we want to stress that this model does not ensure positivity of the map, as pointed out in \Cref{sec:RED}.
-In the results presented, and for all parameters used (see SI), including strong noise intensities $\sigma$, the numerical solution is always positive.
-The situation changes when the parameter $\theta$ becomes large, as the memory of the environment is well out of the regime of validity of the Redfield approach.
-This happens, counterintuitively, at a longer time instead of the expected short time, in the case of systems described by the generic Hamiltonian $H_{\varepsilon,\Omega}$ due to oscillations of the eigenvalues of $\rho_\mathrm{Red}$ around the \textit{true} value obtained from $\rho^\mathrm{(SSE)}$, \cref{fig:sseVSredfield_EIGENS}.
-The amplitude of these oscillations increases with time, eventually becoming negative at times, for large $\theta$ values.
-This is corrected by neglecting the imaginary part of the relaxation tensor, returning the correct dynamics for the whole system.
+As a last note, one comment on the positivity of the dynamics.
+Although there is good agreement in the numerical results, we want to stress that the Redfield model does not ensure positivity of the dynamics, as pointed out in \Cref{sec:RED}.
+In the results presented here, and for all parameters we used (see supplementary material), including strong noise intensities $\gamma$, the numerical solution is always positive.